-PE 186 - 2 units Baseball Theory
+PE 185C - 2 units Baseball Theory

-Prerequisite: Advanced baseball ability 1 hour lecture, 3 hours activity weekly Development of advanced skills in baseball and theory behind methods and styles of play.
+Prerequisite: Advanced baseball

+I hour lecture, 3 hours activity weekly Development of advanced skills in baseball and theory behind methods and styles of play.
 Class members will participate in summer baseball program with lab assignments and will have weekly lectures including films and quest lecturers to facilitate instruction.